Increase 3 times your chances of landing an offer Register ×

 Next Steps

 Your first port of call for the former should be our comprehensive introduction to case interviews, where we explain how consulting interviews work and how you can plan to prep for them effectively.
-Crucially, we explain how our infinitely flexible Problem Driven Structure method for cracking cases dramatically outperforms traditional "framework-based" approaches, whose rigid inability to accommodate novelty renders them dysfunctional in swathes of cases.
+Crucially, we explain how our infinitely flexible Problem Driven Structure method for cracking cases dramatically outperforms traditional "framework-based" approaches - whose rigid inability to accommodate novelty renders them dysfunctional in many cases.

-As I have noted a couple of times in this article, issues of presentation significantly overlap with the soft skills that are assessed in fit interviews.
+As noted a couple of times in this article, issues of presentation significantly overlap with the soft/social skills that are assessed in fit interviews.
 You can learn more about fit questions and how they assess both your soft skills and motivation to be a consultant in our introduction to fit interviews.

 Similar articles